flenniken/collections/docs/build.md

 # Build All

 You build the app in the docker container with the gulp app by typing “g all”.

-The results go to the dist folder.
+Changed files go the dist folder.
+The process builds everything but only copies a file when the new bytes are different then the existing bytes.
+The build process is fast enough for this to work well and no complex dependencies need to be maintained.

 Here is an example:

 ~~~
 (debian)~/collections $ g all